i5heu/ouroboros-db/README.md

   go test -run='^$' -bench=.
 ```
 ### Benchmark Versions
-Works with uncommitted changes and version/commits that are reachable by `git checkout`.
+Works with committed changes and version/commits that are reachable by `git checkout`.
 You also need to have installed `benchstat` to compare the benchmarks, install it with `go get golang.org/x/perf/cmd/benchstat@latest`

 ```bash